haskell/haskell-language-server/docs/features.md

 Status: Until GHC 9.4, the implementation is ad-hoc and relies on GHC error messages to create a new signature.
 Not all GHC error messages are supported.

+Known Limitations:
+- Not all GHC error messages are supported
+- Top-level and Function-local bindings with the same names can cause issues, such as incorrect signature changes or no code actions available.

 ![Change Type Signature Demo](../plugins/hls-change-type-signature-plugin/change1.gif)

 ![Change Type Signature Demo](../plugins/hls-change-type-signature-plugin/change2.gif)